solana-labs/solana/rfcs/0003-storage.md

 ### Finding who has a given block of ledger

-1. Validators monitor the transaction stream for storage mining proofs, and keep a mapping of ledger blocks by entry\_height to public keys.
+1. Validators monitor the transaction stream for storage mining proofs, and keep a mapping of ledger segments by entry\_height to public keys.
 When it sees a storage mining proof it updates this mapping and provides an RPC interface which takes an entry\_height and hands back a list of public keys.
 The client then looks up in their cluster\_info table to see which network address that corresponds to and sends a repair request to retrieve the necessary blocks of ledger.